MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Query optimization

-To ensure that queries are as efficient as possible, follow [query best practices](/kusto/query/best-practices.md).
+Follow [query best practices](/kusto/query/best-practices.md) so that your queries are as efficient as possible.

 ## Set cluster policies

-The number of concurrent queries is capped by default and controlled by the [query throttling policy](/kusto/management/query-throttling-policy.md) to ensure that the cluster doesn't get overloaded.
+The number of concurrent queries is capped by default and controlled by the [query throttling policy](/kusto/management/query-throttling-policy.md) so that the cluster doesn't get overloaded.
 This policy should be adjusted only after rigorous testing, preferably on production-like query patterns and datasets to ensure the cluster can sustain the modified value.
-This limit can be configured based on the application needs.
+This limit can be configured based on application needs.

 ## Monitor Azure Data Explorer clusters